sjkelleyjr/Deadlock/outline/writing_style_guide.md

 - ✅ Use different tones - some serious, some humorous, some mundane
 - ✅ Let some chapters end with unresolved situations
 - ✅ End with dialogue, action, or observation rather than always with reflection
+- ✅ End chapters with the same tone they began with - cynical, understated, realistic
+- ✅ Use mundane details or understated observations
+- ✅ Let situations speak for themselves without emotional commentary
+- ✅ Some chapters can end abruptly - not every chapter needs closure
+- ✅ Mix abrupt endings with more complete ones for variety
+- ✅ Trust that readers can handle chapters that don't wrap up neatly

 ### Key Principle
 **Each chapter should feel distinct and fresh.
-The ending should serve the chapter's specific story, not follow a formula.**
+The ending should serve the chapter's specific story, not follow a formula.
+Some chapters can end abruptly, others can have more closure - variety is key.**

 ## Comedic Tone & Techniques